-THE REGIST TRATION OF TITLES ACT, CAP.
+THE REGISTRATION OF TITLES ACT, CAP.
 230

-Village Control of the Control of th MAILO REGISTER
+MAILO REGISTER

-BLOCK PLOT NO
+KYADONDO BLOCK PLOT NO

 LAND AT

-A CONTRACTOR OF THE CONTRACTOR

 The Commissioner Land Registration

 KAMPALA

-- 11 CAVEAT
+CAVEAT

+TAKE NOTICE that

-land through fraud and forbids the re ms interest in the above property as registered proprietor deprived of gistration of any person as transferee or proprietor of any estate of after notice of such intended registration is first given to him and he
+land through fraud and forbids the registration of any person as transferee or proprietor of any estate or instrument affecting her interest until after notice of such intended registration is first given to him and he consents thereto in writing.

+consents thereto in whiting.

-A. A. GENERIS & CO-Advocates, Plot 10 Clement Hill Road, P.O. which notices and proceedings relating to this caveat may be served.
+HE APPOINTS the chambers of SUI GENERIS & CO-Advocates, Plot 10 Clement Hill Road, P.O.
+Box 21161, Kampala as the place at which notices and proceedings relating to this caveat may be served.

-DATED at Kampala this day of
+DATED at Kampala this day of2013.

 SIGNED by the said }

 } CAVEATOR

-Thisday of, 2013} MASS.
+Thisday of, 2013} ING.

 In the presence of:

-DRAWN & PRESENTED FOR REG GISTRATION BY:
+DRAWN & PRESENTED FOR R EGISTRATION BY: